Report Contents

 Bank-level encryption protects your searches.
 All transactions secured with SSL certification and PCI compliance.

-Everything About Port St. Lucie VIN Checks
+Everything about Port St. Lucie VIN checks

 You'll pay $75.25 for the title transfer, plus registration fees ranging from $14.50 to $32.50 depending on the vehicle weight.
 Florida charges 6% sales tax on the purchase price, and St. Lucie County adds a discretionary surtax up to 1.5%.
 If it's your first time registering the vehicle in Florida, expect an initial registration fee of $225.
 You can handle everything at the St. Lucie County Tax Collector offices on Walton Road or in Tradition—both are open Monday through Friday, 9 AM to 5 PM.
 Bring your title, proof of insurance, and a VIN verification if the car came from out of state.
 The whole process typically takes about 30 minutes if you've got all your paperwork ready.